International Trade Internships: Intern abroad in Bali, Indonesia

 Arrival and Orientation

-Airport pick up and accommodation are included in the Program Fee.
-The accommodation is covered from the Thursday night before the Monday start date.
-Interns are asked to arrive on Thursday, to allow sufficient time to rest, recover from jetlag, and become oriented before beginning the internship on Monday.
+In order to receive the airport pick up service, interns are required to arrive on the Thursday (before their Monday start date).
+Upon arrival, interns will be met, greeted, and transferred to the accommodation to settle in and rest.
 We ask interns to please arrive prior to 4pm, if this is possible.
 It’s more pleasant to settle into your accommodation before it gets dark (which is usually about 6-7pm).

 If you are planning to spend time independently in Bali prior to your internship start date, and will not require an airport pick up, we can arrange an alternative pick up from another location within the Denpasar and Kuta area.

 If you arrive earlier or depart later, you will be expected to pay for extra nights of accommodation.
-Extra nights are paid for directly to our team in Bali.
 Please communicate your need for extra nights in advance.

 Visa Requirements